-Loads the OpenSSL engine given by EngineId and the path to the dynamic library implementing the engine.
-This function is the same as calling ensure_engine_loaded/3 with EngineMethods set to a list of all the possible methods.
+Loads an engine given by EngineId and the path to the dynamic library implementing the engine.
+If the function with arity three is used, one can specify which engine methods it should handle.
 An error tuple is returned if the engine can't be loaded.